 Not every deal you come across will save you money.
 To find out if a product is truly on sale use sites like CamelCamelCamel, a website that displays the price history of any item sold on Amazon.
 Just drop in the product's full Amazon URL in CamelCamelCamel and the latter will show you a chart outlining that device's price history on Amazon.

 Keepa is a similar Amazon-only price tracker for Firefox and Chrome that embeds price tracking charts right into the Amazon product page.
-This past summer Honey also started tracking and displaying Amazon prices online.
-It even informs you when a third-party seller has a lower price on any give item.
-The browser extension can even inform you when an item you mark drops in price.
+Yet another reliable option is Honey, which tracks and displays Amazon prices online.
+It even informs you when a third-party seller has a lower price on any given item.
+The browser extension also informs you when an item you're interested in drops in price.

 3. Watch out for bogus price drops

-4. Check user ratings and beware of fake reviews
+4. Check user ratings and use Fakespot to vet them

 The battle against fake online reviews has been long and arduous.
 Although both Amazon and the Federal Trade Commission are fighting to curtail bogus reviews, it's impossible to know for certain if any individual user review or comment is legit.
 Even so-called “verified” reviews could be counterfeit, making it difficult for shoppers to find a trusting voice online.